PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 </Figure>

 The first time Visual Studio Code encounters a Python file, it will suggest you install an extension to it containing features for working with Python files.
 Install that extension.
-You should then be able to run your Python code by clicking on the green DEBUG button shown in <FigureNumber /> below.
+You should then be able to run your Python code by clicking on the ▶ button shown in <FigureNumber /> below.

 <Figure caption="Running Python files in Visual Studio Code.">